 A hardy plant native Australia, there are 48 species of pincushion, with flowers in shades of red, orange and pink.
 This shrub can range in size from 1 to 5 metres, the showy flowers make an excellent floral arrangement.

 Native to Australia, these hardy perennials come in a number of vibrant colours.
-They are a popular outdoor plant which attract a number of bird species and make an excellent and long-lasting cut flower.
+They are a popular outdoor plant which attracts a number of bird species and make an excellent and long-lasting cut flower.

 A childhood favourite, snapdragons are easy to grow outdoor plants which can be cut and brought indoors when in flower.